Hives/makers-notes/week-1/README.md

 - [Describe some basic OO principles like encapsulation, SRP](#basic-oop)
   - Concepts
   - *Alice says we'll be doing a lot of this in Week 2, so less important for Week 1*

-## Cross cutting strands <a name="cross-cutting" />

-> There are some cross-cutting strands that we fit in alongside other work.
-These include **careers** and **code quality**.
-They are not the topic of any one week, and you will miss them out unless you think of them regularly!

 ### Test drive a simple program